cnbuff410/hn-notifier/readme.rst

 A notifier for latest submited post on Hacker News.
-It's a menubar item app for Mac OS X 10.9 written in Swift.
-Mac OS X 10.10 is not tested yet.
+It's a menubar item app for Mac OS X 10.9 and 10.10.

 Motivation
 ================